Employee Handbook Section 1: The Augustana Workplace

-While the structure of the Augustana organization is always subject to change, the President’s Cabinet is the highest level of decision-making among our on-campus constituencies and reports to President Steve Bahls.
-The President reports to the Board of Trustees.
-Each sector of the college reports to one of the seven Cabinet members.
-For your information, the college's organizational structure is included in the appendix of this handbook and outlines the general areas of responsibility for each Cabinet member.
-See the Office of the President for more information.
+While the structure of the Augustana organization is always subject to change, the President’s Cabinet is the highest level of decision-making among our on-campus constituencies, and its members report to President Steve Bahls.
+The president reports to the Board of Trustees.
+Each sector of the college reports to one of the eight Cabinet members.
+The college’s organizational structure is included in the appendix of this handbook and outlines the general areas of responsibility for each Cabinet member.
+For more details, visit www.augustana.edu/about-us/president/cabinet.

 Augustana College is focused on the overall mission of challenging and preparing our students.
 To meet this goal, it's essential that outstanding people are hired and provided with the necessary tools and resources, as well as an appropriate employment atmosphere.
 In general, the employment goals include:

 - Providing equal employment opportunities for all employees regardless of gender, race, color, religion, national origin, citizenship status, veteran status, ancestry, age, gender identity, marital status, sexual orientation, disability or any other factor protected by federal, state or local law.